Behind the Small Hours Label, a Corked Tie-in Lodi Zinfandel

 Traveling Vineyard is pleased to introduce an addition to our collection of exclusive wines: Small Hours, an elegant, balanced, Bordelais-style Lodi Zinfandel.

 A more serious Zinfandel, the latest vintage of Small Hours is notable for its herbaceous-yet-juicy palate, its wild brambly notes, and its 16% alcohol.

 The last descriptor earned the wine its name.

 What’s in a name?

-Small Hours was born when Traveling Vineyard’s wine director, Francis Sanders, decided it was time to improve upon the previous, popular Zin-Fan-Del, with an offering on the same model but a little gutsier, a little more true to the varietal.
+Small Hours was born when Traveling Vineyard’s wine director, Francis Sanders, decided to improve upon a previous product and make Traveling Vineyard’s signature zin a little more true to the varietal.